Saturday, 3 May 2025

 George Thompson Saum died 19 September 1912 when his car was hit by a train while he was driving from Waukee to Des Moines.
 (His stone is in the Saums Cemetery located on his original section of land as shown above.)

 His obituary indicates that “Mr. Saum was not a church man nor a member of any secret order however he was a man of very pronounced opinions even in politics and the democratic party to which he belonged.
 He was a careful business man and regarded his word as his best asset and was the kind of a man whose word was as good as his bond.”
+He does not sound like the sort of man who would abandon a woman pregnant by him to her own devices - assuming, of course, that he ever knew of her situation.

 3. Stephen Adam Saum (1834-1927)

 Like the other brothers, he was born in Dodsonville, Highland, Ohio.
 In 1853 he was living in Knox, Illinois where he married Rachel Ellis 21 December 1856.
 By 1860 he had joined his older brother George Thompson Saum in Jasper County, Iowa.
-Like George, Stephen had land in the vicinity of Kellogg and would have been neighbours to Barbara’s sister Susan Anna and her husband Clark Bleakney.
+Like George, Stephen had land in the vicinity of Kellogg and would have been neighbors to Barbara’s sister Susan Anna and her husband Clark Bleakney.

 Stephen joined the Union army 3 August 1862 where he served as a Private in Company K of the Iowa 28th Infantry.
 By 1864 he had been promoted to full 6th corporal.
 He mustered out 31 July 1865.
-By the 1870 census he was living in Buena Vista Township, Jasper County, putting him equally well situated as brother George to have had a relationship with Barbara Hoover Edwards in the spring of 1868.
+By the time of the 1870 census he was living in Buena Vista Township, Jasper County, putting him equally well situated as brother George to have had a relationship with Barbara Hoover Edwards in the spring of 1868.

 Stephen was a manufacturer of pumps and a businessman in Kellogg Township, often acting as a travelling salesman (presumably on behalf of his company Saum, David & Co.)
 He died in Florida in 1927.